Training The Brain

 Who is this course for?

-This course is for professionals and students within the equine industry.
+This recorded online seminar is for professionals and students within the equine industry.
 Whether you are a vet, behaviourist, trainer, coach, rider, therapist, hoof care or saddlery professional this is a great course for you.

 How the brain works,